holdex/developers/docs/CONTRIBUTING.md

 As soon as you get involved, you must:

 1. assign yourself to the Goal issue.
-1. analyze specifications (the Specs),
+1. review the Spec (linked from the Goal issue),
 1. assess progress and outstanding Problems and
 1. provide an estimated time of achieving (ETA) the Goal.

-Each Goal description must include Specs (a Google Document with commenting permissions) and an ETA.
+Each Goal issue must link to a Spec and include an ETA.

 > [!NOTE]
 > A Goal is represented as a GitHub issue in the relevant repository and has the